Here’s what you need to know about the 35th President JFK’s life, from his youth to his road to the White House and his tragic assassination.

 Vice President LBJ was sworn in on Air Force One that day with a stunned Jackie Kennedy at his side.

-The funeral was one of the greatest spectacles the world had ever seen, hundreds of dignitaries attended as the first Catholic Irish American President was laid to rest in Arlington, VA and an eternal flame was lit to burn forever in his memory.
+President Kennedy's funeral was one of the greatest spectacles the world had ever seen, hundreds of dignitaries attended as the first Irish American Catholic President was laid to rest in Arlington, VA and an eternal flame was lit to burn forever in his memory.

 * Originally published in 2017.